bibhubhatta/cmps366-pente-prolog/log/log.md

 - Test and implement predicate to mark column characters at the end 1.0
 - Test and implement predicate to mark row numbers 0.75
 - Refactor mark_rows so there are no choice points 0.5
+- Test and implement predicate to mark the board 0.5

+Total: 3.5